vijitha-mahesh/vijitha-mahesh-personal-web/README.md

 ## http://vijitha.me/

-Built this with help of tutorials and following other internet resources.
+Built this with help of tutorials and other internet resources.

 ### `take this, customize and build your own portfolio web site`